 Are you posting images and graphics on social media to advertise your brand, company or organization?
-Many people are these day.
+Many people are these days.
 And chances are they are creating one image and sharing it across multiple platforms – Facebook, Twitter, Instagram, Pinterest, LinkedIn and/or Google+.
 It’s so much easier to just create it once, right?

 While it may be easier, the problem with doing it this way is that not all of the platforms support the same image sizes.
 A graphic you prepare for Facebook, which generally would be a wide image, is not going to look great on Instagram, which favors a square image.
-If that graphic has wording that is important to your message, if you haven’t arranged it just right, your wording is liked to get clipped, or cut off, when it cross posts to a different platform.
+If that graphic has wording that is important to your message, if you haven’t arranged it just right, your wording is liked to get clipped, or cut off, when it cross-posts to a different platform.

 Determining Optimal Social Media Graphic Sizes

 Generally, tall (vertical) images play best on Pinterest and Google+, wide (horizontal) images work better on Twitter and Facebook, and square images are ideal for Instagram and LinkedIn.
 So, as you can see, not all sizes are going to look good on all platforms.
 Use the chart below to help you determine the optimal sizes for your graphics.

 Inforgraphic compliments of and embedded from Top 10 Website Hosting